Langi-c/Beacon_Filter_54L15/README.rst

    :name: Central
    :relevant-api: bluetooth

-   Implement a Beacon and a Central role (with filter) using Bluetooth LE without connection.
+   Implement an advertising Beacon Eddystone UID and a Central role (with filter by MAC) using Bluetooth LE without connection.

 Overview
 ********